 Active investors may prefer to seek out physical property, using their Self-Directed IRAs to purchase rehabs or potential rental properties.
 Wholesaling and fix-and-flipping are gaining popularity among IRA investors, too.
 The beauty of real estate is that it offers safety and security by being a tangible asset.
 You can drive by a property and actually see, touch, and feel the investment, which gives active investors assurance.
 Below is a helpful chart that can help you weigh which option might be best for you.

 Investing is different for everyone.
 There will be pros and cons for whatever type of investment appeals to you.
 In the event something were to go wrong with your investments, understanding what to do will also help you determine if the investment is right for you.
 Most important thing to do is find an investment that you like and are comfortable with.
-If you have questions about starting your Self-Directed IRA to invest actively or passively in real estate, give an IRA Specialist a call at 855-FUN-IRA (281-492-3434) or email us at IRASpecialists@QuestTrust.com .
+If you have questions about starting your Self-Directed IRA to invest actively or passively in real estate, schedule a 1-on-1 consultation with an IRA Specialist by clicking HERE.